ezEngine/docs-src/pages/docs/graphics/lighting/sky-light-component.md

 ![Skylight vs Ambient](media/skylight-vs-ambient.jpg)

+The ambient light component also does not generate a fallback reflection probe.
+So you are completely reliant on [reflection probe components](reflection-probe-components.md) for reflections.

 ## Scene Setup

 The skylight component continuously makes a 360 degree screenshot of the scene to capture the overall lighting.
 However, typically you don't want to capture the entire scene, but only very few elements.
 Most notably, you want to capture the background sky, e.g. the skybox.
 You may also want to capture the ground.
 Finally, if you have distant background geometry, like a city backdrop or mountains, which the player can never reach, you may want to include those in your skylight snapshot as well, especially when that geometry can affect the visibility and thus brightness of the sky.